Elliptic Curve Point Addition

 Point multiplication: adding a point with itself

 Let’s think of this in limit terms.
-Adding a point to itself is like bringing two points infintesimally close to each other until they become the same point.
+Adding a point to itself is like bringing two points infinitesimally close to each other until they become the same point.
 When this convergence happens, the slope of the line will lie tangent to the curve.

-So adding a point to itself is simply taking the derivative at that point, getting the intersection, then flipping the y axis.
+So adding a point to itself is simply taking the derivative at that point, getting the intersection, then flipping the $y$ axis.

-The following image graphically demonstrates A ⊕ A = 2A.
+The following image graphically demonstrates $A ⊕ A = 2A$.

 Shortcut for point multiplication

-What if we wanted to do 1000A instead of 2A?
-It would seem this is an 𝒪(n) operation, but it isn’t.
+What if we wanted to compute $1000A$ instead of $2A$?
+It would seem this is an $\mathcal{O}(n)$ operation, but it isn’t.

-Because of associativity, we can write 1000A as
+Because of associativity, we can write $1000A$ as

-1000A = 512A ⊕ 256A ⊕ 128A ⊕ 64A ⊕ 32A ⊕ 8A
+$$1000A = 512A ⊕ 256A ⊕ 128A ⊕ 64A ⊕ 32A ⊕ 8A$$

-512A (and the other terms) can be computed quickly because 512 is just A doubled 9 times.
+$512A$ (and the other terms) can be computed quickly because 512 is just $A$ doubled 9 times.

 So rather than doing 1000 operations, we can do it in 14 (9 to compute 512, caching the intermediate results, then 5 additions).